raystack/dagger/docs/advance/post_processor.md

   }
   ```

+**Note:** Though it is subjective to a lot of factors like data in ES, throughput in Kafka, size of ES cluster.
+A good thumb of rule is to make index call rather than queries to ES for fetching the data.

 ### **HTTP**
 HTTP Post Processor connects to an external API endpoint and does enrichment based on data from the response of the API call.
 Currently, we support POST and GET verbs for the API call.